 Two-thirds of companies are spending more online now than they did prior to the pandemic and those spending more have increased the value of their orders by an average of 45% (Sana).

 90% of buyers expect the same experience buying on a B2B site as they do on a B2C site (Wunderman Thompson).

-Of one thing we can be certain: B2B e-commerce businesses not offering simple and convenient payment terms online are at real risk of losing their customers to competitors who have already implemented a BNPL solution or plan to do so soon.
+Of one thing we can be certain: B2B suppliers not offering simple and convenient payment terms online are at real risk of losing their customers to competitors who have already implemented a BNPL solution or plan to do so soon.
 The number of business buyers migrating their purchases to online channels is only going to grow in the coming months, as is the demand for a modern, digital alternative to trade credit.